Rules of the DiscoverEU contest

 - No supplements or other costs encountered during the journey will be covered by the European Commission.

-Selected applicants who want to travel to Cyprus and Malta should inform the contractor.
-The quota mentioned in Annex I will be applied for those travelling from Cyprus and Malta.
-The same quota will be applied for the selected applicants who want to travel to Cyprus and Malta, and the flight tickets will be booked based on a "first come first served".
+Selected applicants who want to travel to Cyprus, Malta and Ireland should inform the contractor.
+The quota mentioned in Annex I will be applied for those travelling from Cyprus, Malta and Ireland.
+Three times this quota will be applied for the selected applicants who want to travel to Cyprus, Malta and Ireland, and the flight tickets will be booked based on a “first come first served” basis.

 A derogation to the travelling period requirement will be applied for young people living in Member States with compulsory civil or military service.
 In this case, the travel period will be extended to 6 months after the end of their legal duties.